-Anxiety is a mental health disorder.
-When people think of anxiety, they think of worrying and stress.
+Anxiety is an emotion linked to several mental health disorders.
+When people think of anxiety, often they think of worrying and stress.
 They think of fears and a feeling as though something is going to go wrong.
-Anxiety is seen in thoughts and actions.
+Anxiety is seen in thoughts and behaviors.

-But anxiety has a tremendous physical component, and one of the key contributors to those physical sensations is long term stress.
-Stress can have a tremendous impact on your health, and one of the most common conditions is feeling ill.
+But anxiety actually has a large physical component too.
+Stress can have a tremendous impact on your health, and one of the most common consequences is feeling ill and unwell.

 Anxiety Can Cause Feelings of Illness

-The stress from anxiety can cause feelings of very genuine sickness.
-These feelings often mimic the way illnesses make you feel.
+The stress from anxiety can cause feelings of genuine sickness.
+These feelings are often very similar to the way physical illnesses make you feel.
 Your stomach can feel like it's rumbling and you may even feel nauseated.
-Feeling sick may be a sign that you've fallen ill, but it can also be a clear sign of anxiety.
+Feeling sick may be a sign that you've fallen ill, but it can also be a sign of anxiety.

 Why Does Anxiety Cause a Sick Feeling?

 In general, that sick feeling is caused by a number of different factors.
 Just a few of which include: